AlexSSD7/linsk/INSTALL_MACOS.md

 Linsk aims to have minimal dependencies.
 In this section, you can find the instructions to install the required dependencies.

 ## QEMU
-QEMU powers the Linsk's virtual machine.
-This is the sole requirement.
+QEMU is what Linsk uses to run virtual machines.

 The easiest way to install QEMU on macOS is to use `brew` package manager.
 ```sh
 brew install qemu
 ```

-## (Optional) Go
+## (Optional) Go v1.21 or higher
 **OPTIONAL:** You need to install Go only if you want to use `go install` installation method or build Linsk from the bare Git repository.

 You can find the installer on Go's official website: https://go.dev/dl/.